loudvsg/loudvsg/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Thales
+- 🔭 I’m currently working in the area of telecommunications
 - 🌱 I’m a perpetual learner
-- 👯 I’m looking to collaborate on exiting projects
+- 👯 I’m looking to collaborate on various projects